lennart-rth/Live-Earth-Wallpapers/CONTRIBUTING.md

 ## Want to contribute but dont know where to start?
 We have list of Features/Issues you could implement/fix.\
-Filter the issues for the "For Contributers" label to find them.
+Filter the Discussions or Issues for the "For Contributers" label to find them.

 ## Instructions for Developers